 I found it demoralizing that I couldn’t do something as simple as open a bank account on my own or order food at a restaurant.

 I really struggled with this in the beginning, but it was all a blessing in disguise as slowly, I started getting more and more comfortable with asking for help.

-For a long time, I wanted to improve in this area, to be okay with being vulnerable and moving to Korea proved to be a crash course in teaching me this.
+For a long time, I wanted to improve in this area, be okay with being vulnerable, and move to Korea proved to be a crash course in teaching me this.

 7. Discrimination from the locals in Daegu?
 Yes or No?